Skip to content

 Tips to protect your watch movement from the effects of magnetic fields

-CHOOSE A SUITABLE BRACELET
+CHOOSE A Strap ADAPTED

-– There are different types of straps: leather, steel and nylon, each more or less suitable depending on your activities.
+– There are different types of Straps: leather, steel and nylon, each more or less suitable depending on your activities.

-– Leather bracelets are the most delicate, sensitive to water and heat.
+- THE StrapLeather items are the most delicate, sensitive to water and heat.